t0-ot/Amelia-Announcer-for-TF2/README.md

   - ## `Notes`
     - Since it's still in-dev, It will take a long time before it's going to be complete so please be patient =)
     - A guide for installing the development builds will be made sooner or later.
+    - The things listed in Possibilities are things that **might** not be fully implemented or at all

 # `Todo`
 Type vo          | Has Started? | Has completed |